Chart Color Schemes

 Claremont displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Claremont's dwelling structures, as per the latest Census, consisted of 39.1% houses and 60.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings, contrasting with Perth metro's 68.6% houses and 31.3% other dwellings.
-Home ownership in Claremont stood at 41.6%, with mortgaged dwellings at 24.4% and rented ones at 34.1%.
-The median monthly mortgage repayment was $2,800, lower than Perth metro's average of $3,293.
-The median weekly rent in Claremont was $460, compared to Perth metro's $450.
-Nationally, Claremont's mortgage repayments were higher at $1,863, and rents were substantially above the national figure of $375.
+Claremont's dwelling structures, as per the latest Census, consisted of 39.1% houses and 60.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 68.6% houses and 31.3% other dwellings.
+Home ownership in Claremont was at 41.6%, with mortgaged dwellings at 24.4% and rented ones at 34.1%.
+The median monthly mortgage repayment in Claremont was $2,800, lower than Perth metro's average of $3,293.
+Median weekly rent in Claremont was $460, slightly higher than Perth metro's $450.
+Nationally, Claremont's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing